Collusion: How Central Bankers Rigged the System

 Suggested Strategy

 Undeniably, knowledge is power, and one should start by immersing oneself in the history of money.
-Thereafter, one ought to delve into the intricacies of finance, learn how to spot sturdy companies, and employ market psychology to one’s advantage.
-A simple yet indispensable lesson to inculcate is never to buy when the masses are beset by euphoria.
+Thereafter, one ought to delve into the intricacies of finance, learn how to spot sturdy companies and employ market psychology to one’s advantage.
+A simple yet indispensable lesson to remember is never to buy when the masses are beset by euphoria.
 Likewise, one should avoid selling when the masses are wracked with panic.
-Instead, buy when the masses are in a state of despair and sell when they are jubilant.
+Instead, buy when the groups are in despair and sell when they are jubilant.

 To facilitate your journey towards enlightenment, we have proffered an extensive list of resources on our website.
 For novice traders, we suggest beginning with this section.